BYOINSEN

 Mr. Sander Kingsepp, a native of Estonia, is also a military historian and researcher.
 A talented linguist, Sander's translations of Japanese source materials have greatly enhanced these TROMs.

-Mr. Peter Cundall is a historian and researcher.
-He specializes in merchant ships and resides in Australia.
+Mr. Peter Cundall is a historian and researcher who works in the harbour towage sector of the maritime industry.
+He specialises in merchant ships and resides in Australia.

 Questions to the authors concerning these TROMs should be posted on the Discussion and Questions board.